NFL Playoff Bracket 2019: Picks and Predictions for AFC, NFC Wild Card

 Could a big Week 17 win propel these teams to a Super Bowl run?

-AFC Playoff Bracket Seeds (If The Season Ended Today)
+AFC Playoff Bracket Seeds (If the Season Ended Today)

 4. Baltimore Ravens